 Cost of a pack here was about the same as back home—$10-11 and more at the supermarkets.
 The chaps in this stretch of town who burn 30-40 a day can't afford that of course, just like elsewhere.
 Here there was no space for illegal chop-chop, that toxic stuff they fertilise and spray with god knows what.

 Last night an act of charity was performed.
 This was a different locale, needless to say needing to remain nameless.
-The arrangement had been seen previously in two or three other places.
-Unlike the elaborate chain of a dozen or more lads in a long row, with the goods themselves kept well outta sight, here was a one-man simple operation.
+The arrangement had been observed previously in 2-3 places.
+Unlike the elaborate chain of a dozen or more lads in a long row, with the goods themselves kept well outta sight, here was a one-man, simple operation.

-Under a covered walkway beside a pillar, an old cardboard box holding eight or nine packs in the bottom.
-M.Greens, a Red or two, and a couple of glinting Indon deep, lustrous mauves, blinking and glinting their lights like a semaphore somehow.
+Under a covered walkway beside a pillar, an old cardboard box holding 8-9 packs in the bottom.
+M.Greens, a Red or two, and a couple of glinting Indon deep, lustrous mauves, blinking and glinting their lights like a semaphore, somehow.

 There may have been an unobtrusive spot trained from a hidden railing.
-A little shady in the walkways, and uneven floors.
-You needed to watch where you were planting your feet there.
+A little shady in the walkways, and uneven the floors.
+You needed to watch where you were planting your feet.

 One found oneself in the midst of old, established cultures in Sin’pore.
 Well practiced.

-From behind one of these extra pillars, man entered.
+From behind one of these extra pillars, a man.

-If you ain’t ever seen a rabbit pulled from a hat, you can't properly appreciate.
+If you ain’t ever seen rabbits pulled from a hats, you can't appreciate.

 Then there was.

-Generic Chinaman.
-Raised his chin.
-Incapable of producing a single English word one would have wagered.
+Incapable of producing a single English sound, one would have wagered.
 Wrongly.

 — Five.

-Somehow, without a hand coming to light, without naked flesh uncovered, the five no longer anywhere.
+Somehow, without a hand involved, without naked flesh uncovered—the five no longer anywhere.

-Did he step away in the other direction?
-Didn’t mind if you took two?
+Did the man step away in the other direction?
+Didn’t mind you took two?

 Sometimes one can catch the tails of lizards scampering up these pillar.